 The fair value of financial instruments traded in active markets is based on quoted market prices at the balance sheet date.
 A market is regarded as active if quoted prices are readily and regularly available from an exchange, dealer, broker, industry group, pricing service, or regulatory agency, and those prices represent actual and regularly occurring market transactions on an arm's length basis.
 The quoted market price used for financial assets held by the group is the current bid price.
 These instruments are included in Level 1.
-Instruments included in Level 1 comprise primarily of government bonds, corporate bonds, treasury bills and equity investments.
+Instruments included in Level 1 comprise primarily of government bonds, corporate bonds, treasury bills and equity investments classified as trading securities or fair value through other comprehensive income investments.